ethereum/ethereum-org-website/src/content/staking/withdrawals/index.md

 **Rewards payments** are automatically processed for active validator accounts with a maxed out effective balance of 32 ETH, who are accumulating rewards.

-Any balance above 32 ETH earned through rewards does not actually contribute to principle, or increase the sway of this validator on the network, and is thus automatically withdrawn as a rewards payment every few days.
+Any balance above 32 ETH earned through rewards does not actually contribute to principle, or increase the weight of this validator on the network, and is thus automatically withdrawn as a rewards payment every few days.
 Aside from providing a withdrawal address one time, these rewards do not require any action from the validator operator, nor do they consume gas (no associated transaction fee) or take up existing block space.

 ### How did we get here? {#how-did-we-get-here}